jwodicka/foolscap-survey/surveys/README.md

 # Requirements

-Surveyor works with:
+Surveyor depends on:

-* Ruby 1.8.7, 1.9.2, and 1.9.3
+* Ruby (1.8.7 - 1.9.2)
-* Rails 3.0-3.2
+* Rails 3.0-3.1

-Some key library dependencies are:

 * HAML
+* SASS
+* fastercsv (or CSV for ruby 1.9) for csv exports
-* Sass
+* formtastic
-* Formtastic
+* UUID

-A more exhaustive list can be found in the gemspec.
+Specific versions of the gem dependencies are listed in the gemspec.

 # Contributing, testing